lakshmankumar12/general_reading_notes/5g_understanding.md

     * Can be within UDM or UDR (impl. dependant)
 * NEF
     * Exposes 5G data to other networks like UE location/mobility-status etc.
+* AF
+    * External application that can create policies into the 5G-CN(PCF) for UEs

 ## services offered